BYUi-OSDevelopment/.github/profile/README.md

-# BYUi Operating System Development (OSDevelopment)
+# Pounce Development

-A student-led effort to write and teach low level operating system code.
-This organization merely acts as a centralized resource for accessing the work of said students.
+A collection of (mostly low level) projects, FOSS centered, maintained by pounce developers.

 ## Note on trademark and copyright

- - Software contained within this organization's repositories does not belong to BYU - Idaho, and the copyright belongs to the authors of ever individual character of code.
+ - For software contained within this organization, the copyright belongs to the authors of every individual character of code.
- - We do not claim the trademarkof BYU or BYU - Idaho.
-No trademark associated with BYU - Idaho belongs in these repositories, only original material!
- - No software contained in these repositories belongs to BYU - Idaho.
- - Most software within the repositories is to be attributed to the student organization, NOT to BYU - Idaho.
  - Software within the repositories is licensed under GNU GPL 3.0 unless explicity stated otherwise.
-These licenses are authorized by the authors of the original code.
-The authors choose to make their code public under the stipulations in those licenses, but they do NOT renounce their copyright privileges.
+These licenses are granted by the authors of the original code.
+The authors choose to make their code public under the stipulations in those licenses, but they do NOT renounce their own copyright privileges.

 ## Final Note